Some Disputed Questions in the Law of Commercial Paper, 16 American Law Review 849 (1882)

 Date of Authorship for this Version

 Rogers, Henry Wade, "Some Disputed Questions in the Law of Commercial Paper" (1882).
 Faculty Scholarship Series.
-Paper 4059.
+4059.